-We tip our hat to Linda Ly, whose recipe for this salad was presented by Edible in their online newsletter recently.
+We tip our hat to Linda Ly, whose recipe for this salad was presented by Edible in their online newsletter.
 We’ve added a little tutorial on how to supreme citrus, a process that leaves you with some lovely grapefruit peels, just right for making Candied Citrus Rind.

 Makes 4 servings.

 To prepare the citrus, cut away the top and the bottom of the citrus.

 For an orange, cut about 1/4”, for a grapefruit, cut closer to 1/2”.

 Place the fruit on one cut end, and then slice away a section of peel and pith, using a sawing motion to shave just along the flesh of the fruit.
 Rotate the fruit and cut away another section of the peel.
 Continue all the way around, trimming off any remaining white pith when done.
 To separate the sections, hold the fruit over a small bowl to catch drips.
 Cut each section free of the membrane by cutting it away on both sides, then lifting it free.

 To make the dressing, combine the reserved citrus juices with the shallot, salt, pepper, and orange zest.